SudoMaker/TinyVGM-JS/README.md

 - **extraHeader**: Extra header information, if available.
 - **metadata**: Generator for metadata, or null if not available.
 - **commands**: Generator for command data.
+- **onLoop**: Function called when a loop point is reached, with the remaining loop count as a parameter.

 ### `ParseOptions`